 Food Business Classifications

-When registering a food business in Manningham, you must first identify which classification your food business belongs to using the Victorian Government's Food Premises Classification System
+Before registering, you must first identify which classification your food business falls under.
+Please refer to: Food Premises Classification System

 If you fall under class 4, you do not need to register your food business.
 However, you must submit to Council a Notification of a Food Premises (92 KB).
 We may request further information to ensure you are not in a higher classification.

 Setting up a Food Business / Altering a Food Business